I’ve lived in DC for 3 decades and covered dozens of protests. This one is profoundly different.

 On Sunday night, the White House was dark, and a line of riot cops stretched across Lafayette Square, a public park directly across from the darkened building.
 Facing the cops were hundreds of protesters, demanding an end to police killings.
 “Hands up!
-Don’t shoot!” the chanted.
+Don’t shoot!” they chanted.
 “No justice no peace!
 No racist police!”
 Others hurled invective at the cops, and some even pelted them with water bottles and traffic cones.
 The cops responded with smoke canisters and flash grenades.
 Klieg lights cut through the fog of chemical agents and weed.
 The anger in was palpable.
 Tag artists climbed up on a bronze statue of the Polish freedom fighter Thaddeus Kosciuszko—that had been there since 1910 when William Howard Taft was president—and spray painted “Fuck 12” and BLM on its base.

 After three months of social distancing, on what would become the most violent night in a week of protests, I had donned a KN95 mask and waded into the crowd of people assembled in front of the White House to protest the police killing of Minneapolis resident George Floyd.
 Protests in Washington are part of the city’s furniture.
 You can find one here on almost any given day.
 Lafayette Square, in fact, has been the site of a permanent peace vigil started by anti-nuclear weapons protesters in 1981.
 In the nearly 30 years I’ve lived in Washington, I’ve watched abortion marches (pro and con), anti-war protests against the invasion of Iraq, numerous tea party rallies, and the massive women’s march after the 2016 election.
 Just a few months ago, I covered a pro-Trump anti-impeachment protest.